Hostel (2005 film): Critical response

 Review aggregation website Rotten Tomatoes gives the film an approval rating of 60% based on 109 reviews and an average rating of 6.1/10.
 The site's critics consensus reads, "Featuring lots of guts and gore, Hostel is a wildly entertaining corpse-filled journey—assuming one is entertained by corpses, guts, and gore, that is."
 On Metacritic, the film had a weighted average score of 55 out of 100 based on 21 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C−" on an A+ to F scale.

+Film critic, Greg Falla, explored the movie is his collection of essays in Sado Mass Essayist: Certified Loverboy, Certified Cinephile.
+He specifically referred to the fallacy that Hostel is a Giallo, and coined the term "Cinematic Synecdoche" which he said is paramount in splatter or exploitative movies.
+The scene which is used to refer to the movie as a whole is usually a death scene which sticks with the audience.
+In Hostel, this is the blowtorch scene.

 Entertainment Weeklys film critic Owen Gleiberman commended the film's creativity, saying "You may or may not believe that slavering redneck psychos, of the kind who leer through Rob Zombie's The Devil's Rejects, can be found in the Southwest, but it's all too easy to envision this sort of depravity in the former Soviet bloc, the crack-up of which has produced a brutal marketplace of capitalistic fiendishness.
 The torture scenes in Hostel (snipped toes, sliced ankles, pulled eyeballs) are not, in essence, much different from the surgical terrors in the Saw films, only Roth, by presenting his characters as victims of the same world of flesh-for-fantasy they were grooving on in the first place, digs deep into the nightmare of a society ruled by the profit of illicit desire."
 Jean-François Rauger, a film critic for Le Monde, a French newspaper, and programmer of the Cinémathèque Française, listed Hostel as the best American film of 2006, calling it an example of modern consumerism.

 The Guardian film critic Peter Bradshaw wrote that Hostel was "silly, crass and queasy.
 And not in a good way".
 David Edelstein of New York Magazine was equally negative, deriding director Roth with creating the horror subgenre "torture porn", or "gorno", using excessive violence to excite audiences like a sexual act.
 German film historian Florian Evers has pointed out the Holocaust imagery behind Hostels horror iconography, connecting Roth's film to the Nazi exploitation genre.